Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeEncryption.md

 </MacWindow>

 ### Definitions and Reversal
 If you choose to encrypt, the screen will clear and the following output will be seen.
-The information will offer information on what is happening and how to handle reversal of the process.
+The output will offer information on what is happening and how to handle reversal of the process.

 <MacWindow>
 IMPORTANT<br />